gerladeno/golang-interview-tips/readme.md

 }
 ```

-    worker 2 has done job 1 with result 3
+    worker 1 has done job 3 with result 9
+    9
     3
-    9
     6
     12
-    worker 2 has done job 4 with result 12
+    worker 1 has done job 4 with result 12
-    worker 2 has done job 5 with result 15
+    worker 0 has done job 1 with result 3
     15
-    worker 1 has done job 3 with result 9
+    worker 1 has done job 5 with result 15
-    worker 0 has done job 2 with result 6
+    worker 2 has done job 2 with result 6
-    worker 0 has done job 8 with result 24
+    worker 1 has done job 7 with result 21
+    21
     24
+    18
     27
-    18
-    21
-    worker 1 has done job 7 with result 21
+    worker 2 has done job 8 with result 24
-    worker 0 has done job 9 with result 27
+    worker 1 has done job 9 with result 27
-    worker 2 has done job 6 with result 18
+    worker 0 has done job 6 with result 18